30 May Common Signs of Drug-Seeking Behavior

 How to Spot Drug-Seeking Behavior

-People who misuse prescription drugs will often go to great lengths to get doctors to write them new prescriptions, including lying about the severity of their symptoms and going to multiple different doctors in an attempt to find someone who will agree to give them access to drugs.
+People who misuse prescription drugs will often go to great lengths to get doctors to write them new prescriptions.
+If they are misusing medications they may lie about the severity of their symptoms, or go to multiple different doctors in an attempt to find someone who will agree to give them access to drugs.

 Sadly, most individuals who seek drugs in this way remain in denial that they have a drug problem.
 Some may genuinely believe they need these addictive medications to manage conditions like pain, anxiety or insomnia.
 Their unwillingness to admit the truth makes it much more of a challenge to get them into treatment, and can eventually destroy their lives.
 Addressing a drug addiction often feels like a nearly insurmountable task.

-At first glance, drug-seeking behavior can be difficult to spot.
+drug-seeking behavior can be difficult to spot but there are clear signs to look for.
 As someone who cares, how can you tell if your loved one is exhibiting drug-seeking behavior?
 Here is a list of common signs you can watch for.

 - Claiming they need more drugs to replace a lost or stolen prescription